commontoolsinc/RFC/rfc/sigil.md

 - **Version**: Follows semver convention with omitted components (e.g., `@1`, `@1.2`, `@2.0.1`)

 This naming convention allows implementations to support multiple versions of the same sigil type and provides a clear upgrade path as the protocol evolves.
 Version components default to `0` when omitted (e.g., `@1` equals `@1.0.0`).

+## Sigil Resolution

+Sigils are resolved by the [Schema Query Protocol] to reduce roundtrips when following references across facts.